Gomora (TV series)

 Gomora is a South African television drama series that premiered on Mzansi Magic It was first broadcast on March 30, 2020.
 The series was set in the township of Alexandra, north of Johannesburg hence the name of the series, and explores the disparity between the rich and the poor in South Africa.
 It was created by Kutlwano Ditsele, Thabang Moleya, and Leanne Kumalo, and produced by Seriti Films.

 The series follows the story of inequality, crime, murder and how one's betrayal can cause a change of lifestyle to another.
 M-Net's lineup.
-Starring Connie Chiume as Mam' Sonto Molefe and Thembi Seete as Gladys Dlamini ,Sannah Mchunu, Siyasanga Papu and Katlego Danke.
+Starring Connie Chiume as Mam' Sonto Molefe and Thembi Seete as Gladys Dlamini, Sannah Mchunu, Siyasanga Papu and Katlego Danke.
 The drama series replaced Isthembiso, which had not been renewed for a fourth season.
 The series told the story of two families living different lifestyles and how crime changed one's lifestyle.

-The series concluded on the 20th of October 2023.
+The series concluded on 20 October 2023.